HarveyBates/Open-JIP/README.md

 5. ```File>Open``` the "Teensy.ino" file found in ```Open-JIP/Teensy/Teensy.ino```
 6. ```Sketch>Upload``` to flash the file onto the Teensy

-*Note* - You may need some libraries which can be downloaded easily if you follow [these instructions](https://www.arduino.cc/en/Guide/Libraries).

-After this you only need to flash the Teensy again after changing settings in the Teensy.ino file.
+The povided ```Teensy.ino``` file will work as is, but if you wish to change settings in this file you will need to flash the program to the Teensy again after such changes have been made.

 #### Basic Operations